google/perforce-utils/backups/README.md

 Additionally, you will need a Google Cloud account with billing enabled to use GCS.

+Finally, the Cloud SDK Command Line Tools should be installed on the machine running the backups.

 ## Strategy

 The scripts in this directory implement a backup strategy that consists of using two GCS buckets: